Accepting FeedbackAug 08, 2021

 - Having the humility to accept the feedback

 Hearing something that we don’t want to hear or having someone tell us something we don’t want to have told can be painful.
 It’s like someone telling you that your baby is ugly.
 It’s hard to hear and hard to process without becoming defensive (even if your baby IS ugly).
 We’re all married to the story of why things are how they are.
 We’re all emotionally tied to that story and don’t want anyone to tell us it’s bullshit (even if it is).
 Humility means, at its core, the ability to be teachable.
-It’s the ability to step back from our story and learn and realize there may be, could be another way… Maybe even a better way.
+It’s the ability to step back from our story and learn and realize there may be another way… Maybe even a better way.

 - Having the discipline to change what needs to be changed